Robert Pattinson: 2020–present: Mainstream success and production house

 In 2025, Pattinson starred in Bong Joon-ho's science fiction film Mickey 17, an adaptation of the novel Mickey7 (2022).
 He portrayed Mickey Barnes, a disposable crew member on a space mission who is assigned perilous tasks, as he can be regenerated upon death while retaining most of his memories.
 The film received mostly positive reviews, with most of the focus on Pattinson's performance as dual versions of the same character.
 In his review for Indiewire, David Ehrlich described it as "two of the best performances of his life here".
 Pattinson starred alongside Jennifer Lawrence in the thriller Die My Love (2025), portraying her husband.
 Vogue's Radhika Seth thought that both he and Lawrence were "wholly committed", but were "let down by a [poor] script", while Gleiberman said that in a "rare bad performance, [Pattinson] plays [Jackson] as an unpleasant clueless bro".

-Pattinson is next set to appear alongside Zendaya in the romantic drama The Drama.
-He will produce and star as a crime investigating journalist in Primetime, and will play the antagonist in Denis Villeneuve's concluding part of Dune film trilogy, Dune: Part Three.
-Pattinson will also reunite with Nolan for the epic film The Odyssey (2026).
-He is due to reprise his role as Batman in The Batman: Part II, and was cast in the Fernando Meirelles heist film Here Comes the Flood.
+The first of Pattinson's multiple 2026 releases was alongside Zendaya, in Kristoffer Borgli's romantic black comedy-drama film The Drama; it garnered both positive reviews and box office success.
+Critics compared his performance to Hugh Grant's romantic comedies; Pete Hammond of Deadline called it the best acting of his career.
+He then reunited with Nolan for the critically acclaimed epic film The Odyssey as the suitor Antinous.
+Pattinson, whose performance was praised by David Ehelich of IndieWire for being "sniveling and magnificent", modeled his character after James Woods in the Martin Scorsese-directed gangster film Casino (1995).
+Pattinson's next project was Lance Oppenheim's feature film debut Primetime, working as a producer and starring actor as television presenter and journalist Chris Hansen.
+Primetime premiered in competition at the 83rd Venice International Film Festival.
+Pattinson's performance in the film received widespread critical acclaim: Nicholas Barber of BBC called it "extraordinary" and "the best performance yet from the most intriguing actor of his generation", while David Rooney of The Hollywood Reporter called the performance "riveting".

+Pattinson's final 2026 release will be Denis Villeneuve's space opera Dune: Part Three, playing the antagonist Scytale.
+Pattinson also has multiple producing ventures in development.
+They include the Parker Finn-helmed Possession, the remake of Andrzej Żuławski's 1981 film; India Donaldson's crime drama ensemble film The Chaperones, a documentary about an American men's national team in blind football; and Max Wolf Friedlich's off-Broadway dark comedy play The Holes, which will run from September to October 2026.
+He will star in Fernando Meirelles's heist film Here Comes the Flood (2027) and reprise his role as Batman in The Batman: Part II (2028).